pavanteja29/simple-procedure/README.md

 # simple-procedure
-How to make a bed
+This Section provides a simple procedure to assemble a bed